tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 Configuration finished
 ```

-This creates a canonical set of symbolic links to the Cuda libraries on your system.
+This creates a canonical set of symbolic links to the Cuda libraries on your
-Every time you change the Cuda library paths you need to run this step again before
+system.
+Every time you change the Cuda library paths you need to run this step
-you invoke the bazel build command.
-For the cuDNN libraries, use '6.5' for R2, '7.0'
+again before you invoke the bazel build command.
+For the cuDNN libraries, use
-for R3, and '4.0.4' for R4-RC.
+'7.0' for R3, and '4.0.7' for R4.

 #### Known issues